govau/style-manual/content/numbers/body.md

 <br/>

 ### Time and date ranges
-Use ‘to’ in time and date ranges — not hyphens or en dashes.
+Use ‘to’ in time and date ranges.
+Do not use en dashes.

 <br>
 <article class="sm-basic-example">